 - What date and/or time the alleged conduct occurred

-- A brief description of your allegations and why you think that behaviour is minor misconduct
+- A brief description of your allegations and why you think that behaviour is fraudulent or corrupt

 - If you have spoken, or complained, to any other oversight agencies about the allegations, and when that complaint was made